mixmastamyk/console/docs/why.rst

-Those are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively, while continuing to abstract hardware that now exists in museums.
+Those are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively, while continuing to abstract hardware that now only exists in museums.
 The ANSI standard may have won, but styling a text snippet here and there or setting a title without a bunch of ugly C-style function calls was thought too…